jose-acevedoflores/cffi-explore/notes/fatptr_through_ffi.md

     // now builds a RustSideHandler and places handle that inside the FFIWrapper

 ```
-The output of the new code looked like
+The output of the new code looked like:
 ```shell
 Original fat ptr:(140362144308512, 4348330080)
 C side handle here